 There are some potential issues that can arise.
-The involvement of Children's Social Care (especially if there is a decision to remove the baby at birth) can result in the parents going missing or the woman not attending hospital at the time of birth.
+The involvement of the Children and Families Division (especially if there is a decision to remove the baby at birth) can result in the parents going missing or the mother not attending hospital at the time of birth.

 It may have an adverse effect on the parents' mental or physical health or heighten the risks that had raised the concerns in the first place.
 The fear of losing the baby may undermine the attachment and bonding process between the parent and child.
 There is a danger that the woman may end up harming herself or her unborn baby or seeking to terminate her pregnancy.

 It is vital that there is good communication with the pregnant woman, the birth father and, if different, her current partner in order to reduce the chance of such issues arising.